 A standard feature in the kitchen area is the free-standing dinette table with a glass table top and four upholstered chairs.
 The chairs are designed with a coordinating upholstery fabric to match your decor.

-Optional tables include a hidden leaf dinette table or a combination desk/dinette table.
+Optional is a combination desk/dinette table.